For lack of a better term, let’s call that someone a Remote Marketing Intern.

 You seem like a lovely person.

 You are excited about marketing.
 Are there really people who get excited about marketing?
 Yes, and we are them.
-But before you pass judgement too quickly, keep in mind that we’re not talking about TRADITIONAL MARKETING.
-We don’t get all worked up over banner ads, trade show swag and logos.
+But before you pass judgment too quickly, keep in mind that we’re not talking about TRADITIONAL MARKETING.
+We don’t get all worked up over banner ads, trade show swag, and logos.
 That would be weird.
-We’re passionate about finding new and better ways to help our clients grow their business.
+We’re passionate about finding new and better ways to help our clients grow their businesses.

 You have a sense of humor.
-Fair warning: this is not a stiff or stuffy workplace.
-Sometimes you’ll need to embrace the ridiculous, because things get goofy around here.
-In addition to quoting business and marketing experts, we have a habit of working quotes from Animal House, Office Space and Talladega Nights into casual conversation.
+Sometimes you’ll need to embrace the ridiculous.
+In addition to quoting business and marketing experts, we have a habit of working quotes from Animal House, Office Space, and Talladega Nights into casual conversation.
 Bonus points if you can keep up.

-This is a paid position and we are looking for someone who can devote AT LEAST 20 hours per week to working here in our Colley Avenue office.
+This is a paid position ($15/hour) and we are looking for someone who can devote AT LEAST 20 hours per week to working remotely.
 The specific days and hours are flexible, but the minimum time requirement is firm.
+While the position is currently remote, there is the possibility that we may (depending on future circumstances) attempt a few socially distant, in-person meetings in the Norfolk area.